 About the Exhibition

 East Berlin had many faces: it was the centre of power for the ruling SED (Socialist Unity Party) and a showcase for the GDR.
 At the same time, it offered space for many different lifestyles and a diverse culture.
 How did these contradictions shape people's everyday lives and what were the lived experiences that defined them?
 Ost-Berlin.
 Die halbe Hauptstadt (East Berlin.
-Half a capital) takes you on a voyage of discovery from the end of the 1960s to the city’s reunification in 1990.
+Half a capital) takes you on a voyage of discovery from the end of the 1960s to 1989.

 Exactly 30 years after the fall of the Berlin Wall, Stadtmuseum Berlin and the Leibniz Centre for Contemporary History Potsdam (ZZF) are diving into the social and cultural life of the GDR's former capital city.
 The exhibition looks past both the nostalgia of East Germans and the aloof distance of West Germans, turning its gaze instead to the many facets of everyday urban life.
 A city of the past comes back to life, and the traces that it left throughout Berlin are brought to light.

 Late GDR society was marked by many contradictions, which were particularly visible in the everyday lives of East Berliners.
 For the SED, East Berlin was the centre of power.
 As the State's showcase for socialism, it had an enormous allure and brought a touch of cosmopolitanism into the otherwise very closed GDR.
 At the same time, East Berlin offered space for modes of living that countered the political norm.
 For dropouts, the capital was a longed-for destination; extreme leftists in the West saw it as an alternative, and many East German politicians and academics built their careers here.